JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 **Organizing identities into YANG sub-modules**

 When there are large number identities defined in the common data model, it is desirable to group the identities in separate YANG sub-modules.
 In practice, the sub-modules could be owned by different teams within the company.
-YANG's augmentation feature makes it handy for one sub-module to extend or augment an identities defined in another sub-module.
+YANG's augmentation feature allows us to extend/augment an identities defined in different sub-modules.

-We have a top level YANG module `iq-common-data-model` defined in `iq-cdm.yang".
+We have a top level YANG module `iq-common-data-model` for the common data model.
 This module includes a list of sub-modules.
+Each sub-module defines a set of identities.
+For example, the `inv-mgt.yang` contains the `inventory-management` sub-module that defines identities such as `device`, `physical-interface`, `logical-interface`, etc. In this example, the ***img-mgt.yang*** sub-module extends the `device` identity defined in ***inv-mgt.yang*** with a new RefLink to the `image` identity.

+*iq-cdm.yang*
 ```
 module iq-common-data-model {
     yang-version 1;